 Joseph Smith described the text of D&C 77 as having been received "in connexion with the translation of the scripture."
-No other details were given, nor was the text recorded in any of the early revelation books.
-(Note that other sections of the Doctrine and Covenants were recorded as received in early to mid-March 1832, including D&C 78, 79, 80, and 81) though they are not covered in this lesson.)
+No other details were given.
+(Other sections of the Doctrine and Covenants recorded as received in early to mid-March 1832 include D&C 78, 79, 80, and 81.)
+John Whitmer titled his copy in Revelation Book 1 "Revelation Explained."

-Broadly, the timing can be narrowed to between 4 March, when Joseph returned to Hiram from about a week in Kirtland, and 20 March, when Joseph was commanded to stop the translation in preparation for the trip to Missouri.
-31 But it is likely that the revelation was closer to the end of that period than the beginning, because the brethren ended the Bible translation in Revelation 11 at that time, which coincides with the last chapter mentioned in D&C 77.
-This seems to indicate that as they went through the chapters, they accumulated questions, and then sought guidance fro the Lord on their questions.
+The timing can be narrowed to between 4 March, when Joseph returned to Hiram from about a week in Kirtland, and 20 March, when Joseph was commanded to stop the translation in preparation for another trip to Missouri.
+But it is likely that the revelation was closer to the end of that period than the beginning, because the brethren ended the Bible translation in Revelation chapter 11 at that time, which coincides with the last chapter mentioned in D&C 77.
+This seems to indicate that as they went through the chapters, they accumulated questions, then sought guidance from the Lord on their questions.
 The questions would not likely have proceeded the JST work but came "in connexion" with it, as Joseph said.
+So the most likely dates are those just before 20 March.

 Interestingly, for the timing of the translation, it means the brethren made very quick progress in the New Testament.
 On 16 February, they were in John 5 and by 24 March (perhaps 20 March), they were halfway through Revelation.
-This aligns with the new transcription method that they started with John 6 (probably on 17 February) where they only recorded changes, not every verse and chapter.
-This greatly sped up the process, allowing them to progress to Revelation in just over a month, but also dramatically reducing the number of total changes made.
-32
+This aligns with the new transcription method that they started with John 6 (probably on 17 February) where they only recorded changes, not writing every verse in full, as previously done.
+This greatly sped up the process, allowing them to progress to Revelation in just over a month, but also dramatically reducing the number of total changes made.33